blue gradient

 GPT-5 Pricing Calculator

 Instantly estimate GPT-5 API costs.
-Compare GPT-5, Mini & Nano, model caching savings, and get tips to cut your bill, before you ship a single call.
+Compare GPT-5, GPT-5 mini, GPT-5 nano, and the newer GPT-5.4 family, including caching savings, so you can choose the right model before you ship a single call.

 burst pucker